 - UK Office for National Statistics

 Many marketers find it easiest to collect demographic data about their consumers and prospects through surveys.
 Often this is done by piggybacking demographic questions onto a survey sent out for another purpose, such as post-purchase feedback or contact center follow-up.

-If you decide to collect market demographics with surveys, it’s good practice to save your demographic questions for the end of your survey because sometimes respondents will not want to answer them (especially questions asking about income, ethnicity, religion etc.), and you don’t want them to abandon the survey before they arrive at your core questions.
+If you decide to ascertain your target market demographics with surveys, it’s a good practice to save your demographic questions for the end of your survey because sometimes respondents will not want to answer them (especially questions asking about income, ethnicity, religion, etc.), and you don’t want them to abandon the survey before they arrive at your core questions.

 Qualtrics provides libraries of demographic survey questions you can quickly import into your survey.
-It’s important to ask demographic questions in such a way that they don’t offend, don’t bias the respondent, and don’t cause confusion.
+It’s important to ask demographic questions in such a way that they don’t offend, don’t bias the respondent, and don’t confuse.

-Some data points are more sensitive than others – people may be reluctant to share information about age, sexual orientation, ethnicity or religion, for example.
-When formatting your survey questions, include a “prefer not to say” option so respondents can skip questions as they choose.
+Some data points are more sensitive than others – people may be reluctant to share information about age, sexual orientation, ethnicity, or religion, for example.
+When formatting your survey questions, it’s a good idea to include a “prefer not to say” option so respondents can skip questions they’d rather not answer.

 Here are some examples of how to ask demographic questions: